 Free of impurities and dissolved salts, distilled water does not corrode the inside parts of a steamer.
-Minerals and salts found in hard water damage or wear down the metal over time.
-This is true especially if you use hard water often and do not discard after use.
-For easy access, keep a bottle of distilled water handy.
-Never add starch or other additives to distilled water as this will have the same effect.
-The use of only distilled water in your steamer is the only way to prevent corrosion and ensure its livelihood.
+Minerals and salts found in hard water damage and wear down the metal over time.
+This is especially true if you use hard water often and fail to discard it after use.
+Corrosion can damage the metal parts within the steam cleaner, eventually causing a system failure.
+Never add starch or other additives to distilled water in your steamer as this will have the same corrosive effect as hard water.
+Using only distilled water in your steamer is the most effective way to prevent corrosion and ensure a long useful life.

-Since distilled water does not contain calcium carbonate, there is no need to worry about buildup.
-Buildup caused by calcium carbonate clogs the works in the steamer.
+The calcium carbonate left behind by tap water not only transfers stains to your clothes, it also clogs the steamer.
 The buildup can become so great that it interferes with the flow of heat or of the actual steam in the steamer.
 As a result, the steamer takes longer to generate steam and steaming garments takes longer to complete.
 In other instances, the garment steamer overheats and stops functioning altogether.

 If you use tap water in your steamer, you'll need to periodically clean the unit.
 To do so, fill the steamer 1/3 of the way with white vinegar and 2/3 distilled water.
 Turn the unit on and steam away about half the mixture.
 Turn the unit back off and let it set for 30 minutes to dissolve any remaining buildup and then empty the appliance.
 Distilled water eliminates the need to perform this cleaning ritual as it doesn't leave any residue behind.